Turnipseed Visitor Information

 Metal Detecting and Magnet Fishing

-Wake County Parks, Recreation & Open Space has a "No Collection" policy that does not allow visitors to take things (natural or manmade) from the parks.
-Our parks contain both historically significant structures and documented cemeteries that should not be disturbed.
+Wake County Parks, Recreation & Open Space has a "No Collection" policy that does not allow visitors to take things (natural or manmade) from the preserves.
+Our preserves contain both historically significant structures and documented cemeteries that should not be disturbed.

 Drones/RC Vehicles/Model Rockets